The new penguin habitat will provide an immersive outdoor home for African penguins.

 The expanded habitat will provide space for two polar bears and possible cubs.

 The polar bear habitat will include multiple viewing shelters as well as an “ice cave” near the glass where the bears can cool off on hot summer days.
 These new habitats will replicate the full range of these carnivores’ natural habitat, from pools to shoreline to tundra vegetation.

 Construction on the new polar bear and penguin habitats will start this fall, soon after the completion of Regenstein Macaque Forest.
 Roughly 45,000 square feet of habitat will be transformed, at a projected cost of $22 million.
-These exciting new additions to the zoo should be complete in spring/summer 2016.
+These exciting new additions to the zoo should be complete in fall 2016.
 I’m looking forward to them already, and I’ll certainly keep you informed as work proceeds.